 Canyonlands is located in the high desert.
 So the winter months can be very cold and a bit snowy, while the summer months can be extremely hot.

-Be sure to prepare by wearing the best hiking clothes for the season.
+Be sure to prepare by wearing the best hiking clothes for the season and adding things you need in your day hike backpack.

 The best time to visit is spring and fall.
 Just be prepared for Moab to very busy with other people visiting and looking for accommodations during the spring and fall months as it's a popular time and plan ahead.